albiLo17/albi.github.io/index.md

 ![Alberta Longhini](assets/images/albi_photo.png)

-I'm a second-year doctoral student at the Division of [Robotics, Perception and Learning (RPL)](https://www.kth.se/is/rpl/division-of-robotics-perception-and-learning-1.779439) under the supervision of [Professor Danica Kragic](https://www.csc.kth.se/~danik/).
+I'm a fourth-year doctoral student at the Division of [Robotics, Perception and Learning (RPL)](https://www.kth.se/is/rpl/division-of-robotics-perception-and-learning-1.779439) under the supervision of [Professor Danica Kragic](https://www.csc.kth.se/~danik/).

-My research lies at the intersection between robotics and machine learning.
-In particular, I focus on robotic perception and manipulation of deformable objects.
-Currently, I'm interested in learning world models from robotic interaction and sensing, which requires to encode complex physics behaviors into latent represenations.
+I envision a future where robots are ubiquitous and capable of complex reasoning and manipulation tasks in unstructured, highly-variable environments.
+My research lies at the intersection of robotics and machine learning, focusing on the adaptive manipulation of Cloth-like Deformable Objects (CDO).
+This under-explored area requires novel approaches for the characterization, perception, modeling, and control of CDOs.
+I develop methods to characterize and categorize these objects, learning representations that account for their physical properties and advancing generalization techniques for learning-based dynamics and planning suitable for robotic manipulation.
+Additionally, I am currently exploring the use of foundation models to enhance the perception and manipulation of cloth-like objects, aiming to equip robots with enhanced adaptive skills.

 ---

+### Professional Service

+  * PhD Representative - Member of the EECS PhD school council 2023 - Now
+  * Co-Organizer of ICRA 2024 workshop on [Representing and Manipulating Deformable Objects](https://deformable-workshop.github.io/icra2022/)

+---

 ### Reviews

-  * Reviewer for IROS 2022
+  * Reviewer for IROS 2022 - Now
-  * Reviewer for ICRA 2022-2023
+  * Reviewer for ICRA 2022-Now
-  * Reviewer for ICRA 2022 workshop on [Representing and Manipulating Deformable Objects](https://deformable-workshop.github.io/icra2022/)
+  * Reviewer for ICRA 2022-Now workshop on [Representing and Manipulating Deformable Objects](https://deformable-workshop.github.io/icra2022/)

 ---